 Apple is moving away from legacy launch images.
 There is no official support for providing a native-resolution launch image for the iPad Pro 12.9 or for providing launch images that work with split-screen multitasking or slide-over.
 If your app doesn't need to support these contexts, then you can continue to use legacy launch images for as long as you like.

-The preferred method of providing launch images is to use a launch storyboard.
+The recommended method of providing launch images is to use a launch storyboard.

-These are similar to the legacy launch images, but there are crucial differences:
+These are similar to the legacy launch images with several crucial differences: